Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Correlation Killer: Legs that secretly work against each other

-Correlation Tax: Synergy that's already been priced out
+Correlation Tax: The correlation advantage books have already priced out

 "Boosted" Doesn't Mean Positive Expected Value

-Let's talk about odds boosts—those promotions where a sportsbook takes a parlay from +400 to +500 and slaps a "BOOSTED!" badge on it.
+Odds boosts are promotions where a sportsbook moves a parlay from +400 to +500 and adds a "BOOSTED!" label.

 The Boost Math Problem

-The only way to know if a boosted parlay is actually worth betting is to calculate the fair odds yourself.
-Our Fair Odds Calculator removes the vig from each leg, and our EV Calculator tells you whether the final number is positive or negative expected value.
+To know if a boost actually helps, calculate fair odds yourself.
+Our Fair Odds Calculator strips the vig from each leg, and our EV Calculator tells you if you're making a positive or negative expected value bet.

 The Influencer Parlay Problem

-If featured parlays from sportsbooks are bad, influencer parlays are often worse.
+Featured parlays from sportsbooks are problematic.
+Influencer picks are worse.

 How to Actually Evaluate a Pre-Built Parlay

-If you want to bet a featured parlay, fine.
-But do it with eyes open.
-Here's the framework:
+If you're going to bet featured parlays, do it with full knowledge.
+Here's how:

 Step 1: Deconstruct It